Is the Death Doula Path Right for You? Take the Free Quiz →

 One of the clearest differences is that dementia doulas are trained to look beyond the task list and ask: Who is this person, and what helps them feel most like themselves?

-This is where the Platinum Rule becomes especially meaningful: Treat others as they wish to be treated.
+This is where the Platinum Rule becomes especially meaningful: treat others as they wish to be treated.
 Even when memory changes, identity still matters.
 Preferences still matter.
 The person’s way of receiving comfort, connection, and reassurance still matters.

 Can a Dementia Doula and a Caregiver Work Together?